jinkya2/guide/redux/ultimate-redux-course-2023/README.md

   - Immutability
   - Objects and Arrays
 - What is functional programming
-  - One of programming paradigm(the method or a set of rules to tructure our code and to solve a problem)
+  - One of programming paradigm(the method or a set of rules to structure our code and to solve a problem)
   - Different Programming Paradigms
-    - ProceduralProgramming
+    - Procedural Programming
     - Logical Programming
-    - FUnctional Programming
+    - Functional Programming
     - Object Oriented Programming
   - Functional Programming
     - Invented by John Mcarthy in 1950